Old Japanese: Sources and dating

-The tablets bear short texts, often in Old Japanese of a more colloquial style than the polished poems and liturgies of the primary corpus.
+The tablets bear short texts, often in Old Japanese.
+Their language is more colloquial in style than the polished poems and liturgies of the primary corpus.

 Writing system

 Artifacts inscribed with Chinese characters dated as early as the 1st century AD have been found in Japan, but detailed knowledge of the script seems not to have reached the islands until the early 5th century.

 According to the Kojiki and Nihon Shoki, the script was brought by scholars from Baekje (southwestern Korea).

 The earliest texts found in Japan were written in Classical Chinese, probably by immigrant scribes.

 Later "hybrid" texts show the influence of Japanese grammar, such as the word order (for example, the verb being placed after the object).

 Chinese and Koreans had long used Chinese characters to write non-Chinese terms and proper names phonetically by selecting characters for Chinese words that sounded similar to each syllable.

 Koreans also used the characters phonetically to write Korean particles and inflections that were added to Chinese texts to allow them to be read as Korean (Idu script).